KaiYan289/RLpapersnote/README.md

 * *Generalization in Reinforcement Learning by Soft Data Augmentation*

 An auxiliary task to minimize the difference of output by extractor between input without augmentation and with augmentation.
 The "input without augmentation" part uses exponential moving average of the "with augmentation" part.

+One interesting thing is that auxiliary task for RL is not a new thing; however, this paper still contributes something by looking at the realm of pixel input, which is not well-solved enough, with CV techniques.
+It seems that it is important to know *what is an interesting question to solve for today*; this is as important as finding a good architecture or algorithm.

+* *https://www.borealisai.com/en/blog/tutorial-4-auxiliary-tasks-deep-reinforcement-learning/* A survey for early auxiliary tasks in reinforcement learning.

+The auxiliary tasks can be roughly divided into the following types:

+1. terminal prediction;
+2. agent modeling (in MARL);
+3. reward prediction;
+4. CV prediction (depth prediction / data augmentation on images + contrastive learning)
+5. intrinsic reward, usually for better exploration (e.g. maximizing pixel change such as UNREAL agent https://www.borealisai.com/en/blog/tutorial-4-auxiliary-tasks-deep-reinforcement-learning/)

+One technique of auxiliary task is to only consider auxiliary task gradient when the dot product of such task and main objective is larger than 0 (i.e., not conflicting).

 # Contrastive Learning
 Contrastive learning can be understood as learning a differentiable dictionary look-up task.
 Given a query q, set of keys K and a known partition of keys K = K+ \cup K\K+, contrastive learning aims to ensure that q matches K+ more than any keys in K\K+ (quote from CURL paper). q is called **anchor**, K is called **targets**, K+ is called **positive samples** and K\K+ is called **negative samples**.